williamjturkel/H3885G-FW25/A04/README.md

 - _**TEAMNAME-SYNTHESIS-AGENT-SCREENSHOT-01.png**_ to _**TEAMNAME-SYNTHESIS-AGENT-SCREENSHOT-n.png**_:
   - One or more screenshots of the fully generated and working app as it appears in the AI Studio Code/Preview windows.
 (Proof of a working artifact).

+### All Students

+Individual submission, to be uploaded to OWL Brightspace

+- All document filenames will include your LASTNAME-FIRSTNAME but should not contain any identifying information within the file itself.
+This is to protect your privacy when the contents of the files are uploaded to AI tools.
+- _**LASTNAME-FIRSTNAME-VISUALIZATION.pdf**_
+- _**LASTNAME-FIRSTNAME-ESSAY.pdf**_